Consteel/manual/versioned_docs/version-15/manual/1_0_general-description/1_2_the-main-window.md

 - Visibility of the LCS of 1D members (beams and columns)
 - Visibility of the LCS of 2D members (plates, slabs and walls)
 - Visibility of the LCS of supports
-- Visibility of the LCS of spread footing
 - Visibility of the LCS of link elements
 - Visibility of the LCS of smart link elements
 - Visibility of the LCS of the load transfer surfaces